aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/ai/decompose-user-task/_index.md

 - **SMART‑compliant output** guarantees that each generated task meets quality criteria (Specific, Measurable, Achievable, Relevant, Time‑bound).
 - **Built‑in hour‑based time estimation** saves manual calculation and improves forecasting accuracy.
 - **Ready‑to‑import file formats** (CSV, XLSX, etc.) streamline integration with Redmine, Jira, Azure DevOps, and other project‑management platforms.
-- **One‑call automation** reduces the effort of manual task breakdown, accelerating project initiation and minimizing human error.
+- **Single‑request automation** reduces the effort of manual task breakdown, accelerating project initiation and minimizing human error.

 ## How to Use the Decompose User Task API with SDKs

 ### Decompose User Task API Specification

-The [Decompose User Task API Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/AI/DecomposeUserTask) provides a publicly accessible programming interface for executing REST interactions directly from a web browser.
+The <a href="https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/AI/DecomposeUserTask" target="_blank" rel="noopener noreferrer">Decompose User Task API Specification</a> provides a publicly accessible programming interface for executing REST interactions directly from a web browser.

 ## Excel API SDK

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the fastest way to develop, as it abstracts low‑level details and lets you call the DecomposeUserTask endpoint with concise code.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.
 The following code examples demonstrate how to interact with Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}